sashalex007/bitmex-historical-data-downloader/README.md

 ![Screenshot](screenshot.gif)

 A simple nodeJS script for downloading bitmex historical data (candles only).
-Data is formated for use with my Java backtesting simulator (coming soon).
+For use with my Java backtesting simulator https://github.com/sashalex007/Backtesting-simulator.

 1. `npm install`